issoupadrink/cardano-rest-api-tests/src/test/scala/com/cardano/rest/tests/README.md

 ### Data Intensive

-Tests to run schema validation against all endpoints but with 1000 random (correct) values.
-This takes ~20m because of a 1s delay between each call in order to prevent accidental load testing!
+Tests to run schema validation against all endpoints but with `n` values.
+This takes some time to complete because of a 1s delay between each call in order to prevent accidental load testing!

 ## Simulations